 The surf slapping rocks just feet from our lanai was hypnotic.
 When we could rise above its allure, we'd drive four miles down Alii.
 Just past the popular Magic Sands Beach and the tiny blue and white St. Peter's Church is Kahaluu Beach.
 There we (and other snorkelers) swam with four green sea turtles and watched the technicolor fish-parrot, lemon butterfly, tangs, trumpet, needle, Picasso, wrasse, and more.

-For a break from sun and sand we drove down Hwy 11 through the Kona Coast's upcountry towns.
+For a break from sun and sand we drove down Highway 11 through the Kona Coast's upcountry towns.
 Coffee has grown in Kona since 1827, so this landscape is jungled with red-berried coffee trees as well as orchards of papaya, banana, and macadamia nuts.
 The tour takes you no more than about 20 miles south of Kailua.
 You can do it leisurely in a day.

 Driving the Kona Coast

-Start at Honalo, the first village south on Hwy 11.
+Start at Honalo, the first village south on Highway 11.
 The Buddhist temple, (Daifukuji Soto Mission) is open and receptive to discreet visitors.
-It's filled with ceremonial artifacts-Buddhas, Bodhisattvas, altars, brocade cloths, big drums, lacquered tables, incense.
+It's filled with ceremonial artifacts—Buddhas, Bodhisattvas, altars, brocade cloths, big drums, lacquered tables, incense.
 Leave your shoes at the door.

 In the next village, Kainaliu, find the Aloha Cafe in a 1932 building.
 It's a friendly place to eat cheaply (loved their pancakes) and forget time.
 Places to browse across the street include the Blue Ginger Gallery, with Indonesian artwork, and the metaphysical store with crystals and books.